rsrini7/Smart-Support-Buddy/project_architecture_summary.md

 ### 1. Backend (Python/FastAPI)
 - **API Endpoints**: For uploading MSG files, searching issues, linking Jira tickets, ingesting Confluence pages, and importing StackOverflow Q&A.
+- **Unified Search Aggregation**: `/search` endpoint combines and sorts results from all sources by similarity percentage, returning a single `results` array with a `type` field for each result.
+Legacy arrays are deprecated for UI use.
 - **Services**:
   - `msg_parser.py`: Parses MSG files, extracts metadata and attachments.
   - `jira_service.py`: Connects to Jira API, fetches ticket info.